Revenue recognition policies, general and by segment, mining, energy, chemicals, exchanges

 Revenue recognised reflects the consideration that the Group expects to be entitled to for each distinct performance obligation after deducting indirect taxes, rebates and trade discounts and consists primarily of the sale of fuels, oil, natural gas and chemical products, services rendered, license fees and royalties.
 The Group allocates revenue based on stand-alone selling prices.

-Revenue from arrangements that are not considered contracts with customers, mainly pertaining to franchise rentals, use of fuel tanks and fuel storage, is presented as revenue from other contracts.
+Revenue from arrangements that are not considered contracts with customers, mainly pertaining to rate regulated activities, franchise rentals, use of fuel tanks and fuel storage, is presented as revenue from other contracts.
+Where the Group is subject to rate regulation, it includes in revenue any over or under recoveries relating to goods supplied during the period.

-The period between the transfer of the goods and services to the customer and the payment by the customer does not exceed 12 months and the Group does not adjust for time value of money.
+The period between the transfer of the goods and services to the customer and the payment by the customer does not exceed 12 months and therefore the Group does not adjust for time value of money as it applies the financing component practical expedient.

 SEGMENT INFORMATION (extracts)